 - Monster trucks by design have a high center of gravity that requires a different driving technique.
-To prevent rollovers, slow down as you approach turns and then apply moderate throttle through the turns.
-This technique will help T-Maxx grab the surface and turn sharper. - Do not apply brakes and turn the wheel at the same time.
-You could tip the truck over. - When jumping, apply some throttle while T-Maxx is in the air to keep the truck's nose up and land level on all 4 wheels.
-Be careful not to over-rev the engine or land at full throttle.
-Either could seriously damage your T-Maxx.
+To prevent roll overs, slow down as you approach turns and then apply moderate throttle through the turns.
+This technique will help T-Maxx 3.3 grab the surface and turn sharper.
+The center of gravity can be lowered by lowering the ride height.
+Remove the factory installed spring pre-load spacers to reduce the ride height. - Do not apply brakes and turn the wheel at the same time.
+You could tip the truck over. - When jumping, apply some throttle while T-Maxx 3.3 is in the air to keep the truck's nose up and land level on all 4 wheels.
+Be careful not to overrev the engine or land at full throttle.
+Either could seriously damage your T-Maxx 3.3.
 If the nose of the truck is too high, then quickly tap the brake to level the truck in the air. - Drive over large obstacles (such as curbs and rocks) at an angle, instead of head on.
-This will allow the suspension to articulate and absorb the impact much easier. - Even though T-Maxx is capable of high speed in reverse, it is very difficult to control while driving in reverse.
-Limit your reverse speed to prevent crashing or flipping your T-Maxx. - Change or clean your air filter element after each hour of running.
+This will allow the suspension to articulate and absorb the impact much easier. - Change or clean the pre-filter element in your air filter after each hour of running.
+Change or clean the primary filter element every 3 4 hours of running.
 This is critical for the life of your engine.
 Running time includes the engine break-in period.